ConorHogan/Programming_Scripting_Projects/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/Average.png)  |  ![](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/Deviation.png)   |  ![](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/Variance.png)

-The Averages don't tell us much on their own, but acts a baseline for comparison with the other outputs.
+The Averages don't tell us much on their own, but act a baseline for comparison with the other outputs.
 For example, looking at the Standard Deviation and Variance for the two Petal characterisitcs we can see that values are very high in comparison to the Average values.
-This again suggests a large distribution of values in the samples for these two characterisitics and suggest that we are dealing with species that look very different from each other.
+This again suggests a large distribution of values in the samples for these two characteristics and suggests that we are dealing with species that look very different from each other.

 ## 4.2 CORROLATION ANALYSIS